 Los Grandes del Arte Moderno Mexicano

-Following the Mexican Revolution (1910-1920), modern art enjoyed a vital period of artistic achievement in the country’s newly egalitarian society.
-Mexico City was the movement’s hub and the city played host to an international gathering of artists.
-Although their presence created a cosmopolitan exuberance comparable to that generated by the international avant-garde in Paris, it was the Mexican painters, muralists, photographers, poets, and printmakers who dominated the art scene, especially the artists represented in this exhibition.
+Following the Mexican Revolution (1910–1920), modern art enjoyed a vital period of artistic achievement.
+Mexico City was its hub and played host to an international gathering of artists.
+The presence of these artists created a cosmopolitan atmosphere comparable to the excitement generated by the international avant-garde in Paris between World Wars I and II.
+However, Mexican painters, photographers, and printmakers dominated the art scene.

 José Clemente Orozco, Diego Rivera, and David Siqueiros, the esteemed muralists known collectively as Los Tres Grandes, also made significant contributions to the modern print, and works by each artist are included in the exhibition.
 The Madison Museum of Contemporary Art has a nearly complete set of Rivera’s lithographs, most of which rephrase in lithographic crayon portions of his famous murals.